Azure-Samples/postgresql-samples-databases/README.md

 # Sample Databases for Azure Database for PostgreSQL flexible server

 There are two sample database options for you to use:
-- [Adeventure works](./postgresql-adventureworks) : Use this schema to create a adventure works database
+- [Adeventure works](./postgresql-adventureworks) : Use this sample to create a adventure works databases .
+- [Polls database schema](./polls-database-schema) : Use this sample to create a lightweight polls application.
+This sample has only the database schema.

 **You can use the runtime of your choice (Python, PHP, .NET , Node JS etc) to build using these samples.** Note that this repository only contains sample databases schema with some data.
 It does not contain any application code.